Gurnam Singh

 Profile

 Dr. Gurnam Singh is a highly respected activist researcher, writer, educator and broadcast journalist who is dedicated to exposing and challenging systems of power, privilege, and violence that perpetuate human suffering and inequality.
-He is currently Associate Honorary Professor of Sociology at the University of Warwick, a post he has held since 2019.
-He is a Visiting Fellow in Race and Education at the University of Arts, London and a Visiting Professor of Social Work, at Liverpool Hope University.
-Previously he was an Associate Professor of Education at Coventry University and also Post Graduate Research Degrees Lead in the Faculty of Health and Life Sciences.
+He is currently Associate Professor of Sociology (Hon) at the University of Warwick, a post he has held since 2019.
+He is a Visiting Professor of Social Work, at Liverpool Hope University.
+Previously he was Fellow in Race and Education at the University of Arts, London (2018-2024), Visiting Professor of Social Work, University of Chester (2015-2021), Associate Professor of Education and Post Graduate Research Degrees Lead (2017-2023) and Principal Lecturer in Social Work (2012-2019) at Coventry University.

 Dr. Singh has over 30 years experience in research and teaching in Higher Education in various academic roles incorporating, teaching and research.
 He has contributed significantly to the field of social work and higher education policy and practice.
 Before joining academia, he worked for 10 years as a professional social worker and training and development officer with Bradford Social Services.

 In 2004, Dr. Singh earned his PhD from the University of Warwick, where he focused on the history of anti-racist social work.
-He has since developed his teaching and research interests in critical pedagogy and critical practice, with a specific focus on issues of social justice, human rights, and anti-oppression.
+He has since developed his teaching and research interests in critical pedagogy and critical practice, with a specific focus on issues of social justice, human rights, anti-oppression and practical ethics.

 Dr. Singh's contributions to pedagogy and higher education have earned him numerous accolades throughout his career.
 In 2009, he was awarded a National Teaching Fellowship from the UK Higher Education Academy, a prestigious annual prize given to the top 50 academics in all UK universities.
 And in 2018 Dr Singh was made a Fellow of the Royal Society of the Arts (FRSA).